 I was struck by the idea of “interruption”.
 It’s one I can relate to.
 Racism interrupts my life and the lives of everyone racialised as black, brown, or Other as we go about our daily routines in a white dominated society.
 It gate crashes your day, stops you in your steps, makes you enter a world you would not choose to go to.
 Racism comes in unpredictable, random patterns and is unsolicited.
 It just happens.
 You are at work, in the classroom or shopping, or driving, or doing any one of the things that you do every day, and suddenly, you are interrupted.
 You don’t know when or if it will happen.
 It’s completely outside your control.
 And you don’t always know how to respond to this random, unwanted, upsetting thing that has suddenly interrupted you.

 It is rare for white people to experience such disruptions, although gay and disabled white people and some white migrants will probably know what I am talking about.
 To live smoothly, without interruptions, is a mark of privilege.
-The Covid 19 pandemic and lock down has changed this.
+The Covid lockdown has changed this.
 It has interrupted all lives, even those of the most privileged.
 So the current focus on racism and Black Lives Matter is interrupting conversations at a time when everyone’s lives are already interrupted and disrupted.
 None of us are looking at the future in the same way, and this is opening new spaces for talking and thinking.

 Speaking openly and honestly about racism and its impact interrupts white liberal people’s comfortable narrative about multi-cultural Britain being a “colour blind”, post-racial, tolerant and inclusive society.
 But the BLM protests have touched the lives of many people around the world, black and white, and people who have never spoken about racism are engaging in discussion about it, and seriously considering what it is and how is it reproduced.